 Trait #3: Confidence

-Becoming more confident can be a huge help when it comes to initiating conversations at the workplace.
+Becoming more confident can be a huge help when initiating conversations in the workplace.

 However, some people mistakenly equate confidence with arrogance — which happens to be one of the worst conversational sins, according to author Debra Fine.